jasonwee/common_java/DEVELOPMENT.md

 how do I dump all current project dependencies to a folder?
 -----------------
-all the current dependencies should be available in depdencies folder after this command is executed
+all the current dependencies should be available in dependencies folder after this command is executed
 ```sh
 $ ./gradlew copyDependencies